Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Data, test problems, and benchmark policies

 The derivation of the limiting quantities follows the same steps as in Section \ref{data_section}; see the second columns of Tables \ref{table_2dim} - \ref{table_3dim} for the updated arrival percentages $q_{k}$.
 Figure \ref{graph_arrival_limit_2dim} in \ref{appendix_2dim} and Figure \ref{graph_arrival_limit_3dim} in \ref{appendix_3dim} display the limiting arrival rates $\lambda_k(\cdot)$ for the 2 and 3-dimensional test problems, respectively.
 Similarly, Figure \ref{graph_zeta_2dim} in \ref{appendix_2dim} and Figure \ref{graph_zeta_limit_3dim} in \ref{appendix_3dim} display functions $\zeta_{k}(\cdot)$ of the 2 and 3-dimensional test problems, respectively.

-A simulation study that considered the six possible static priority policies for the 3-dimensional example revealed that the performance difference between the best and worst static policies was modest (8.07\%).
-Thus, we consider an additional 3-dimensional test example to demonstrate the robustness of our proposed algorithm when the range of expected costs for different policies is larger.
+A simulation study that considered the six possible static priority policies for the 3-dimensional example revealed that the performance difference between the best and worst static policies was modest (7.91\%).
+Thus, we consider an additional 3-dimensional test problem to demonstrate the robustness of our proposed algorithm when the range of expected costs for different policies is larger.
 Specifically, for the new test problem, all problem primitives of the main 3-dimensional test example remain the same, except for the abandonment penalty $p_{k}$, the holding cost rate $h_{k}$, and the cost rate $c_{k}$ for Class 2.
 As shown in the last three columns of Table \ref{table_3dim_extend} in \ref{3dim_variant_data}, these are half of those in the main 3-dimensional test example, cf. Table \ref{table_3dim}.
+For this test problem, the performance difference between the best and worst static policies is 83.45\%.